microsoft/fast/specs/select.spec.md

 - `value` - The value of select is typed as `any`

 *Events*
-- `change` - raise the change event for external parties to be informed of the `selectedIndex`'s value change.
+- `change` - raise the change event for external parties to be informed of the `selected-option`'s value change.

 *Slots*
 - default - the list of option(s)